 So no, you aren't on your own.

 It's the searching without any kind of warrants 'AT ALL' which can be conducted 'AT WILL' by the 'OFFICER' that the tourists should be worried about .
-It never ends well ... not cheap and no receipt - especially the 'Fa-Rang' Westerner. about 3 years agoAnswered by Take care ! via WorldNomads.com
+It never ends well ... not cheap and no receipt - especially the 'Fa-Rang' Westerner. almost 6 years agoAnswered by Take care ! via WorldNomads.com